jtuckerk/char_lm/README.md

   <img src="images/leaky_switchboard.png">
 </p>

 There are 2 main problems with the performance of this model.
 Without any hand tuning of the word start attention activation function, values significantly different than 0 or 1 may be passed to the switchboard.
 This 'uncertainty' in the attention causes the switchboard to select multiple inputs for a single output and weigh them according to the attention values.
 This breaks the predictions at the point of the uncertainty and all future predictions.
 As can be seen in the image above the attention starts of sharp, but leaks and becomes softer and spread out.
 Similarly, In the case where we have a target sequence of embeddings we want to predict, any additional or missed word start prediction causes a mismatch in the rest of the embeddings in the output and no useful signal can be obtained for the end of that sequence.
+I have set up experiments in which only the masked embeddings are to be predicted, but this, even for token-based inputs, leads to a reduction in performance.
+Summing the reductions in performance at each step in this process ends up yielding models that do not achieve the desired goal.

+###